Wild Rivers Recreation Area

 Self-service pay stations are located at developed camping, picnic and trailhead areas.

-- Camping: $7.00/night for one vehicle, $10.00 for two.
-Maximum 2 vehicles and 10 people per site.
-(Additional vehicles may park in day use parking areas at $3.00/day.)
-Change is available at the Visitor Center or from a Park Ranger or Camp Host.
+- Camping: $7.00/night for up to two vehicles.
+Maximum two vehicles and 10 people per site.
+(Additional vehicles may park in day use parking for $3.00/day.)
 Annual day use passes do not apply to camping fees.

 The Wild Rivers Recreation Area has a back country byway, a visitor center, trails, five developed campgrounds, picnic tables, grills, drinking water, and restrooms.
 Two group shelters also are available -- La Junta, which accommodates up to 50 people and El Aguaje, which accommodates up to 30 people.
-Group shelters are by reservation.
-Call the BLM Taos Field Office at 575-758-8851.
+Group shelter reservations are made by submitting a request through BLM_NM_TAFO-Admin@blm.gov.

 Wild Rivers Visitor Center

-The Visitor Center provides information about the recreation experiences to be had in the area as well as about the geological and natural history of this diverse and interesting area.
-The Visitor Center is open from Memorial Day through Labor Day, 10:00 a.m. until 4:00 p.m., with additional hours as staffing permits.
-After Labor Day, the Visitor Center is open as staffing permits.
-For more information, contact the Visitor Center at 575-586-1150 or the Taos Field Office at 575-758-8851.
+The Zimmerman Visitor Center provides information about the recreation experiences to be had in the area as well as about the geological and natural history of this diverse and interesting area.
+The visitor center is open seven days a week from 10 a.m. to 3 p.m.
+For more information, contact the Taos Field Office at 575-758-8851.

 - Camping/Picnicking – Five campground areas located at the Wild Rivers area.
 Each are equipped with tables, grills, drinking water, and restroom facilities.
 One of the camping areas requires hiking down into the canyon to where 16 primitive campsites are located.
 There are two large group camping sites.
 In total, there are 40 campsites available.
 Camping is permitted in designated sites only.
 To protect vegetation, please use hardened tent sites only.